microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 ## Background

 **FHIR service** is the core component for reading, writing, and querying structured health data in [Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/healthcare-apis-overview).
-You may have also heard of the predecessor to FHIR service – called Azure API for FHIR (Microsoft's first generally available FHIR PaaS solution).
+You may have heard of the predecessor to FHIR service – called Azure API for FHIR (Microsoft's first generally available FHIR PaaS solution).
 For this training, we will be focusing on the new Azure Health Data Services FHIR service, which has some big advantages over its predecessor (like transaction bundles, workspace level configuration, and performance improvements for search, import, and export).

 ### Azure Health Data Services Workspace relationship with FHIR, DICOM, and MedTech Services